OfficeDev/TrainingContent/Teams/01 Bots, Messaging Extensions and Cards/Lab.md

     }
     ```

-1. Add the following statements to the top of the **MessageHelpers.cs** file.

-    ```cs
-    using Microsoft.Bot.Connector;
-    using Microsoft.Bot.Connector.Teams.Models;
-    using System.Text;
-    using System.Threading.Tasks;
-    ```

-1. Press **F5** to build the solution and package and start the web service in the debugger.
+1. In Visual Studio, press **F5** to build the solution and package and start the web service in the debugger.
 The debugger will start the default browser, which can be ignored.
 The next step uses the teams client.

 ### Upload app into Microsoft Teams